point85/OEE-Designer/README.md

 ## Operator Application
 The Operator application is a desktop application that allows a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of the event.

-For example, the screen for entering summarized reject production is:
+For example, the screen for entering a reject production event is:
 ![Operator Production](https://github.com/point85/OEE-Designer/blob/master/docs/operator-availability.png)

 ## Operator Web Application